NMC vs LFP: The Future of Lithium-Ion Batteries in Electric Cars

 Wallonia invests more than 11 million euros in batteries: “The development potential is immense”

 While China has taken over the production of LFP batteries, certain European manufacturers have decided to turn to this technology.
 Their goal is to offer cheaper electric cars, by equipping them with an LFP battery rather than NMC.
 For Peter Tom Jones, this is not necessarily good news.
 “Given their low intrinsic value, LFP batteries may not be recycled,” he explains.
-By turning massively to this cheap technology, Europe could create a huge stock of potentially toxic waste.
-Of course, Europe could use subsidies or taxes to force recycling, but this is not an ideal business model for companies.
+By turning massively to this cheap technology, Europe might create a huge stock of potentially toxic waste.
+Of course, Europe might use subsidies or taxes to force recycling, but this is not an ideal business model for companies.

 Umicore relies on HLM technology